 The easiest way to find out about St. David’s United Church is to come to a church service on Sunday mornings at 10:30am.
-At the moment that means signing up ahead by calling the office (780-986-2085) or using our digital sign up.
-Please wear your mask, or we can provide you with one.

 You can also contact the church office to talk to the minister or the connections coordinator.
 They would be happy to chat on the phone, meet for coffee, come for a visit or welcome you at the office.